Tuesday, May 6, 2008

 1/2 tsp. vanilla

 Mix flour, brown sugar, cocoa, baking soda and salt with fork, in ungreased 8"x 8"x2" pan.
-Mix in remaining ingredients until combined.
+Mix in remaining ingredients until combined (this can also be done in a small bowl).

 Bake in a 350 degree oven for 35-40 minutes.